nwillcox13/wasteless_bites/journals/river.md

 ## 5-30-2023
 Today we had a bunch of things to work through with authentication, we also made sure to re-do our splash page with a faux-table with faux-data.
 I fully did this solo.

+## 5-31-2023
+Today I Went through an redid all of the date formats, and worked with Nick to get the PEXELS api working to where i generates a random image based on both the item type and the item name.
+We then had to get it into our table on the List Items page

+## 6-1-2023